Nicolab/php-ftp-client/README.md

 $total_link = $ftp->count('/path/of/directory', 'link');
 ```

-List detailed of all files and directories :
+Detailed list of all files and directories :

 ```php
 // scan the current directory and returns the details of each item